The Template Hierarchy In Detail #

 For example, let’s take the default author hierarchy:

-To add author-{role}.php before author.php, we can manipulate the actual hierarchy using the ‘author_template’ template type.
+author-{role}.php before author.php, we can manipulate the actual hierarchy using the ‘author_template’ template type.
 This allows a request for /author/username where username has the role of editor to display using author-editor.php if present in the current themes directory.